Stories

 17 days in the wilds of Iceland

-We have already made two previous trips to Iceland over the past 10 years.
-For our third trip, we decided to explore the West Fjords and spend more time in the Highlands for a few days, as we love this region, before returning via the south.
+We had already taken two trips to Iceland over the past 10 years.
+For our third trip, we decided to explore the West Fjords and spend more time in the Highlands for a few days, as we loved that region, before returning via the south.

-The initial plan was to go for 15 days, but to also enjoy a bit of the south, we eventually added 2 more days to our original itinerary, making it a 17-day road trip for 2024, from July 28th to August 13th.
+The original plan was to go for 15 days, but to enjoy a bit more of the south, we eventually added 2 extra days to our itinerary, making it a 17-day road trip from July 28th to August 13th, 2024.

 • The first part, about a week, in the West Fjords

-• The third, a few days, on the southern coast
+• The third, a few days, along the southern coast

-Here is a rough outline of the route we took.
-The idea was not to spend too much time at tourist sites, as we are already familiar with most of them.
+Here’s a rough outline of the route we followed.
+The idea was to avoid spending too much time at the typical tourist spots, as we were already familiar with most of them.

-As for transportation, we departed from Geneva via Icelandair and chose an Old Model Duster 4x4 from Blue Car Rental to save some money.
-On this route, we planned to cross a few rivers, none of which are known to be particularly challenging.
-Here are some of the tracks we took: F208, F210, F235, F225...
+For transportation, we flew from Geneva via Icelandair and chose an Old Model Duster 4x4 from Blue Car Rental to save some money.
+Along this route, we planned to cross a few rivers, none of which were known to be particularly difficult.
+Some of the trails we covered included: F208, F210, F235, and F225.

-For our first visit to Þórsmörk, we played it safe and opted for a bus tour via Reykjavik Excursion from Hella.
-(Spoiler alert: given the river's flow, we made the right choice...)
+For our first visit to Þórsmörk, we played it safe and opted for a bus tour with Reykjavik Excursion from Hella.
+(Spoiler alert: given the river's flow, it was definitely the right choice...)

 Arriving in Iceland